 This award program recognizes undergraduate students in North American colleges and universities who show outstanding research potential in an area of computing research.

-A cash prize of $1,000 will be awarded to each of two undergraduate students, one female and one male.
 A small number of other outstanding candidates will be recognized as Runners-Up and Finalists.
 All nominees whose work is considered to be exemplary are recognized with Honorable Mentions.

 Click here to fill out and submit the nomination form.